LukeShortCloud/rootpages/src/computer_hardware/monitors.rst

 High Dynamic Range (HDR)
 ------------------------

 HDR provides a standard for color accuracy and high contrast.
 Only video games and movies created with HDR can fully utilize all of the features of a HDR TV.
-For official qualification, a TV must meet these requirements: [9]
+For official qualification, a TV must at least meet these minimum requirements: [9]

 -  4K Resolution
 -  10-Bit Color Depth